-The Group Sustainable Management Committee, which is chaired by the Group CSuO and consists of the CSuOs and CSOs of the four major businesses, discusses responses to climate change-related risks and opportunities, thereby forming a group-wide sustainability promotion structure, including supporting the decision-making of the Group CSuO.
+consists of the CSuOs and CSOs of the four major businesses, discusses responses to climate change-related risks and opportunities, thereby forming a group-wide sustainability promotion structure, including supporting the decision-making of the Group CSuO.
 In addition, a Sustainable Management Office has been established as a support function for the Group CSuO's business execution.
 Climate change strategies and their implementation are discussed by the Global Executive Committee (Global ExCo) and the Managerial Administrative Committee (MAC), and discussions are reported to the Board of Directors on a quarterly basis.

-Regarding risk management, we have developed a risk control system based on the Sompo Group Basic Policy on ERM established by the Board of Directors, and through the Group ERM Committee, which is a subordinate body of the Global Executive Committee, an advisory body to the Group CEO, the Group CRO (Chief Risk Officer) comprehensively identifies and evaluates risks in each business, designates risks that could have a significant impact on the Group as "material risks," whereby the status of risk management is periodically reported to the Board of Directors and the Managerial Administrative Committee to verify the effectiveness of the measures, etc. Group ExCo (after April 2024)
+Group Basic Policy on ERM established by the Board of Directors, and through the Group ERM the Group CEO, the Group CRO (Chief Risk Officer) comprehensively identifies and evaluates risks in each business, designates risks that could have a significant impact on the Group as "material risks," whereby the status of risk management is periodically reported to the Board of Directors and the Managerial Administrative Committee to verify the effectiveness of the measures, etc.